 Visit our self-service Developer Portal for a 14 day free trial.
 Subscriptions start from $120 per month covered by a Service Level Agreement.

-Marine weather forecasting enables the prediction of fundamental ocean properties such as sea temperature, wave height, currents, salinities, and sea ice thickness.
 The official global Real-Time Ocean Forecast System RTOFS was developed and made available by the US National Weather Service and the US Navy.
-It is operated by the US National Centers for Environmental Prediction (NCEP) and provides 3D gridded data with a 24 hour time step, forecasting ahead 120 hours.
+It is operated by the US National Centers for Environmental Prediction (NCEP) and provides 3D gridded data of currents, temperature, and salinity, with a 24 hour time step, forecasting ahead 120 hours.

 Ocean biogeochemistry is the study of processes that govern the cycling of elements and compounds in the ocean, playing a crucial role in regulating Earth's climate and marine ecosystems.
 NEMO (Nucleus for European Modelling of the Ocean) is a general model of ocean circulation that is composed of several models, including the NEMO-TOP/PISCES model of biogeochemistry and the physical oceanography model.